Whimsy Stick

 Three Commands to Practice Every Session

-When to use it in session
+Command When to use Why it matters

 Safety Notes